Skip to main content

 var amountOwedForGas = calculateGas(5, price: 3)

-1. In the Project Navigator, navigate to ViewController.swift.
+1. In the Project Navigator, go to ViewController.swift.

-2. Inside viewDidLoad, around line 21, create a closure that calculates the gas amount owed (shown in bold):
+2. Inside viewDidLoad, around line 21, write a closure that will return the amount owed for gas (shown in bold):

 mustang.delegate = self